 Bianca graduated in 2000 from Brock University’s 4-year Concurrent Program with a Bachelor of Education/Bachelor of Arts degree (specializing in primary-junior education), which she quickly put to work as an occasional teacher with the District School Board of Niagara.
 She also taught Grade 1 at Stamford Green Day Nursery School in Niagara Falls.
 Bianca joined the Fort Erie Co-operative Preschool in 2013 after her youngest child graduated from the preschool.
 She is a member in good standing with the Ontario College of Teachers.

-Tasha holds a Youth Work Advance diploma from Mohawk College and will graduate from Niagara College’s Early Childhood Education accelerated program in 2023.
+Tasha holds a Youth Work Advance diploma from Mohawk College and an Early Childhood Education diploma from Niagara College, where she graduated with a Niagara Scholar Distinction.

 Before joining the preschool in 2022, Tasha worked with the YMCA of Niagara as a Child and Youth Program Co-ordinator.

-Outside of the classroom, Tasha loves to escape to her “second home” in northern Ontario, where she spends most of her time on the water and trail riding on her ATV.
+Outside the classroom, Tasha loves to escape to her “second home” in northern Ontario, where she spends most of her time on the water & trail riding on her ATV.

 Kim is a long-time child care provider who is also an active community volunteer.
 While raising her two sons, she stayed involved in their schools and served as a parent advocate on the Special Education Committee.
 She then spent 20 years providing in-home child care and volunteered with Meals on Wheels and at Gilmore Lodge, spending many hours with long-term care residents in the dementia ward.